Wedding Ceremony Format

 The couple exchange vows, rings and promises of commitment to each other.

 - The couple exchange vows that they have prepared.

 - The officiant facilitates the exchange of vows with a simple announcement such as, “As you place this ring on your partner’s finger…”

 - Conduct the ring exchange, assisting ring bearers as necessary.

-- Prior to the wedding, you can have the couple rehearse their vows with you separately.
+- Prior to the wedding, have the couple rehearse their vows with you separately.
 This allows them to prepare, without ruining the surprise of hearing their partner’s lines for the first time.

 The marriage is declared official!

 - Declare that the couple is married, “I now pronounce you…”

 - Many pronouncements begin with the phrase, "By the power vested in me by the State of…" This phrase reflects the fact that marriage is both a spiritual and legal event, and that the authority to solemnize marriage is regulated by the government.

 - Tell the newlyweds to kiss!